PabloChristian/dotnet-social-media-api/README.md

 To execute the project, follow the steps below:

 #### Important Notes
+1. When using date start or date end filter, the pattern must be yyyy-MM-dd

+#### Execution

 **Option 01: Run in Containers**
 1. Run Docker Desktop.